aravindr93/mjrl/setup/README.md

 $ source activate mjrl-env
 $ pip install -e .
 ```
+- *NOTE 1:* If there are issues with install of pytorch, please follow instructions from the [pytorch website](https://pytorch.org/) to install it properly based on the specific version of CUDA (or CPU-only) you have.

+- *NOTE 2:* If you encounter a patchelf error in mujoco_py install, you can fix this with the following command when inside the anaconda env: `conda install -c anaconda patchelf`.
+See this [page](https://github.com/openai/mujoco-py/issues/147) for additional info.

 ## Mac OS

 - Download MuJoCo binaries from the official [website](http://www.mujoco.org/) and also obtain the license key.
-- Unzip the downloaded mjpro150 directory into `~/.mujoco/mujoco200` (rename unzipped directory to this), and place your license key (mjkey.txt) at `~/.mujoco/mjkey.txt`
+- Unzip the downloaded `mujoco200` directory into `~/.mujoco/mujoco200` (rename unzipped directory to this), and place your license key (mjkey.txt) at `~/.mujoco/mjkey.txt`.
 - Update `bashrc` by adding the following lines and source it
 ```
 export LD_LIBRARY_PATH="<path/to/.mujoco>/mujoco200/bin:$LD_LIBRARY_PATH"